 - Acceptance of the applicant by the graduate faculty in Chemistry under the accelerated masters option.

 Degree requirements (minimum of 32 hours)

 - Proficiency Requirements.
-Entering graduate students are required to show a minimal proficiency in four (4) of five (5) core areas of Chemistry - Analytical, Biochemistry, Inorganic, Organic and Physical - and an intermediate proficiency in at least two of the core areas.
-To accomplish this, incoming students during orientation week will choose four (4) proficiency exams from the five (5) core areas and will pass all four at a minimal level and at least two at an intermediate level.
+Entering graduate students are required to demonstrate minimal proficiency in undergraduate chemistry content by passing exams in four (4) of five (5) core areas of Chemistry - analytical, biochemistry, inorganic, organic and physical.
+At least two of the exams must be passed at an intermediate level.
 The exams are standardized assessments developed by the American Chemical Society to assess typical undergraduate content in the core areas.
-Students who do not achieve the prescribed test scores can meet the Proficiency Requirement by one of the following processes:
+Students who do not achieve the prescribed test scores can meet the proficiency requirement in a given area by one of the following processes:

 - A student can meet the proficiency standard for a particular core area by passing an approved graduate-level course in the area with a grade of at least "B" (intermediate level) or "C" (minimal level).

 - Advisory Committee.
 Within the first semester, the student will select a graduate advisory committee consisting of a research advisor and at least three additional persons.
 The research advisor should be a member of the Chemistry faculty and will serve as Chair of the committee.
 At least one committee member, but not more than two, shall be from outside the chemistry department.
 The advisory committee will monitor research progress throughout the candidate's graduate program.